Status: In set-up

 We therefore intend to conduct a large-scale, clinical trial to find out whether using a lower oxygen target (conservative oxygen therapy) to guide oxygen treatment might lead to better outcomes for patients when compared with the approach currently used in the NHS (usual oxygen therapy) when treating ICU patients on an ventilator.
 The study will include 16,500 patients from 100 UK ICUs.
 Patients will be randomly assigned to either the conservative or usual oxygen therapy group.
 We will follow all patients up to 90 days later by ‘linking’ study data with routinely collected national records.
 We will find out if conservative oxygen therapy was more effective than usual oxygen therapy by comparing the number of patients alive in each group at 90 days.

-Patient recruitment will start early in 2021 and end in 2023.
+Patient recruitment will start in spring 2021 and end in 2023.
 Results will have a large and immediate impact on ICU clinical practice and on patient outcomes throughout the NHS.

 Who is leading this study?

 Professor Daniel Martin OBE, University of Plymouth